- ADMISSIONS & AID

 SIT Health and Safety Update In Response to COVID-19

-Is SIT planning to run programs in summer and fall 2020?
+Is SIT planning to run programs in Fall 2020?

 How does SIT decide when it is safe for a program to take place during a period where there is heightened risk?

-SIT relies on a variety of sources for actual or potential risk to students and staff.
-These sources include daily Overseas Security Advisory Council (OSAC) news summaries, International SOS risk alerts, global and local news sources, local health ministries and other government agencies, and the U.S. Department of State (DOS).
-In particular, SIT utilizes the U.S. Department of State Travel Advisory System as a primary tool to guide decisions regarding travel and programs.
-Due to concerns for student and employee health, safety, and security, SIT does not operate programs in countries where there is a countrywide Level 3 – Reconsider Travel or Level 4 – Do Not Travel Advisory Rating from DOS.
-(SIT Policy on Programs and Travel in Elevated Risk Locations)
+SIT relies on a variety of sources for actual or potential risk to students and is guided by the SIT Policy on Programs and Travel in Elevated Risk Locations.
+Key resources for monitoring risk include daily Overseas Security Advisory Council (OSAC) news summaries, International SOS risk alerts, global and local news sources, local health ministries and other government agencies, and the U.S. Department of State (DOS).

 In addition, during periods of heightened health risks, SIT closely monitors actions taken by the governments in the countries where our programs operate, such as movement restrictions or quarantine requirements that would potentially impact the program.

-Finally, SIT is able to leverage the expertise and knowledge of our staff teams on the ground, who provide us with updates about issues of concern and potential impact to our students and centers.
-Our local staff have extensive networks that include local authorities, U.S. embassy services, and informal sources, which all help to inform our decisions about programs.
+Finally, SIT leverages the expertise and knowledge of our host-national staff teams, who provide us with updates about issues of concern and potential impact to our students and centers.
+Our local staff have extensive networks that include local authorities, U.S. embassy services, and informal sources—all of which help to inform our decisions about programs.